Emergency Dentist Cambridge

 Understanding the Cost of Emergency Dentistry

 While you will naturally want to know how much emergency dental care will cost as soon as possible, we can only provide an estimate after we have had the opportunity to complete an exam.
 With that said, you don’t have to worry – we will be transparent about the costs involved, and we will walk you through your financial options to ensure that you’re able to get the treatment you deserve without straining your bank account.
-Plus, if you want to learn more on the topic in the meantime, you can read on!

 Why Every Dental Emergency is Different

-Once you arrive at our Cambridge office, your dentist will alleviate any pain you’re feeling and complete a comprehensive oral exam.
+Once you arrive at our Cambridge dental office, your dentist will alleviate any pain you’re feeling and complete a comprehensive oral exam.
 Once they have identified the source of the problem as well as the extent of the damage, they can review your treatment options and provide you with an estimate of the price.
 As we mentioned above, our team will also review the financial solutions available, including dental insurance.

 Does Dental Insurance Cover Dental Emergencies?